agconti/stream-uploads/README.md

 ```

-Or make your own custom implementation using the `uploadHandeler` middleware:
+Or make your own custom implementation using the `uploadHandler` middleware:
 ```js
 const express = require('express')
 const app = express()